akiran703/MultiInputPatientApproach/README.md

 ### Key Findings:
 - The single-input models with patient-level aggregation (Predi-alex-v and Predi-alex-avg) significantly outperform the multi-input architectures
 - Both averaging and majority voting aggregation methods achieve excellent performance (>90% across all metrics)
-- The multi-input approaches (m-alex-4 and m-res-4) show lower performance, possibly due to increased model complexity or training challenges
+- The multi-input approaches (m-alex-4 and m-res-4) show lower performance, possibly due to increased model complexity and patient quantity varying
 - Patient-level aggregation proves to be highly effective for cross-dataset generalization

 The models provide comprehensive evaluation metrics including detailed confusion matrices and classification reports.
 This patient-centered approach addresses critical limitations in existing COVID-19 detection systems and provides more reliable diagnostic tools for clinical applications.